Best SaaS Management Platforms: Features, Comparison & Selection Guide

 • "Can you show examples of optimization workflows and outcomes?"

-• "How do you calculate potential savings?"
+• "How do you calculate potential savings, and do you offer savings guarantees?"

 • "What's the typical ROI your customers achieve?"